Mahi-markus/Inventory_Management/README.md

 1. Access the application at http://localhost:8000
 2. Fill all the necessary fields in order to create property owner user.
 3. Then Click on the signup and then go to login or
-4. Access the login page by this url: http://localhost:8000/admin
+4. Access the login page by this url: http://localhost:8000/admin and then login as normal user.

 ## Giving persimision(as a admin) to normal usr to their see their own property and update